anurye/anurye.github.io/_projects/2_kinematics_of_multi-body_system.md

 ## **Abstract**

-To address scalability challenges in joint-coordinate methods for complex mechanisms, this project developed an alternative approach based on absolute coordinates, localizing constraint equations to individual joints.
-The solver employs the Newton-Raphson method to solve the nonlinear constraint equations for position and uses the Jacobian matrix to compute velocities and accelerations.
-This method is scalable, computationally efficient, and supports general planar mechanisms with an arbitrary number of links.
+To address scalability challenges in joint-coordinate methods for complex mechanisms, we developed an alternative approach based on absolute coordinates.
+Absolute coordinates localize the constraint equations to individual joints, resulting in inherently sparse constraint and Jacobian matrices that are computationally efficient to solve.
+The solver employs the Newton-Raphson method to solve the nonlinear constraint equations for position and uses the Jacobian matrix to compute the velocities and accelerations of any point on the bodies of the mechanism.

 ---